syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 Dim groupShape As IGroupShape = slide.GroupShapes.AddGroupShape(20, 20, 450, 300)

-'Adds a text box to the group shape
+'Adds a TextBox to the group shape

-groupShape.Shapes.AddTextBox(30, 25, 100, 100).TextBody.AddParagraph("My text box")
+groupShape.Shapes.AddTextBox(30, 25, 100, 100).TextBody.AddParagraph("My TextBox")

 'Gets the image stream